pozitron57/open-source-comments/README.md

 - Improve the python code, especially `yaml_2_js`.

-- Add a subscript for 'Github stars' column to show the stars in the latest N days.
-Just like at [staticgen](https://www.staticgen.com/).
-Now there is a separate column for this.

 - Show column descriptions on mouse over.

 - Where do I find a number of opened and closed issues?
 For example,